crazzymad777/fib/README.md

 Install
 -------------
 0. First of all, we suppose you install all dependencies.
 Check: `nodejs --version; mysql --version`.
-There output should be two strings.
+There output should be two strings with versions.
 1. Download [release](https://github.com/crazzymad777/fib/releases).
 2. Extract files.
 3. `cd` into installation directory.